Generative AI in iGaming: How it’s Used in 2026

 - Customized VIP communications

-This level of personalization also has a direct effect on engagement and player retention, with reports showing that operators that use AI-driven personalization methods see 35% higher retention rates, while Gitnux data shows that 82% of players prefer AI-generated game recommendations.
+This level of personalization also has a direct effect on engagement and player retention, with reports showing that operators who use AI-driven personalization methods see 35% higher retention rates, while Gitnux data shows that 82% of players prefer AI-generated game recommendations.

 Customer support and player communication